betoluco/quietavenue/README.md

 # quietavenue.com

-quietavenue.com is a website that consist in a catalogue of real estate properties and details about them, like audio and video

 The website is deployed on Amazon Web Services (AWS) and uses the following services.

 - S3: quietavenue S3 bucket is used to store resources like: images, audios, json files, and webpack bundles